 In order to maintain the registration, companies with fewer than 250 staffs pay £35 per annum and companies with 250 or more staff and a turnover of £25.9 million pay £500 per annum to the Commissioner.

-* Please note that we are registered for vat so all our prices are subject to 20% vat (unless you are based outside Europe or have an EU vat number).
+* Please note that we are registered for vat.
+Our prices are subject to 20% vat (unless you are based outside UK).

 ** One off package price does not include ongoing service or maintenance, these services are available separately.